Shaariq/CGV-Assignment/README.md

 Open http://127.0.0.1:3000 to view the project.

 # Design

+Since Three.js was being used, the design structure of the project followed the scene graph structure.
+A scene graph in a 3D engine is a hierarchy of nodes in a graph where each node represents a local space.
+Three.js provides several types of materials.
+They define how objects will appear in the scene.
+Textures are generally images that are most often created in some 3rd party program.
+Fixtures are implemented using a $ TextureLoader from Three.js.

 The Aim Trainer game begins with the user being placed in the game environment which consist of a plane/map, skybox and obstacles/walls which are placed on the map.
 The user will see a first person view of the gun as well as targets moving around the map.
 The user is also able to move around the map using WASD keys on a keyboard.